ravitejagrt/CS-612-Assignment5/Empires_RestfulAPI/README.md

 * Check the docker image created using the command
 ### `docker images`

-* You can check the image created using "docker images".
-You will find the image students-image under the list.
+* You will find the image empires-image under the list.

-* Run the created students-image image inside a container using the following command
+* Run the created empires-image image inside a container using the following command
 ### `docker run -d -p 5000:5000 --name empires-container empires-image`

+* You will find the container empires-container in the list

 * Check running of docker container created using the command
 ### `docker ps`